-For the past fifteen years, I’ve gone through great lengths to create a better life for myself.
+For the past fifteen-plus years, I’ve gone through great lengths to create a better life for myself.
 This process started the minute I moved away to college and realized I didn’t have a tormentor to hide from anymore.
 I was finally free to be and do without harassment.
 Eventually, when bitterness welled up, I forgave and when sadness poured out, I processed.
-Somehow, I learned to love and trust enough to marry a genuine, loving man.
-Together, Mr. Smith and I live a life fully blessed and enjoy each day doing what we love.
+Somehow, I learned to love and trust enough to marry.
+In short, I moved on.
 And then…WOMP!

 Over the past few weeks, I’ve suddenly become very short-tempered with myself.
 This is because every day I’ve managed to accidentally break something or bump into something.
 And when I’m not busy breaking or injuring something, I’m forgetting something.
 A month ago, I would have chalked it all up to an off week, watched some Seinfeld and moved on.
 This time around, however, I couldn’t shake the feeling that I was a worthless, clumsy idiot.
 Scorning myself only made my clumsiness worse, but giving myself grace was out of the question.
 What I needed was punishment.
 So I began hurting myself.

 I’ve alluded to this before, but I grew up in an abusive home.
 On a regular basis, I was called “worthless” by my step-father, a title that was as humiliating as the treatment that came with it.
 If there was an opportunity to beat me down emotionally, he took it.